TUNIS, Feb 9, 2013 (AFP) -

-The protest would “defend the legitimacy of the national constituent assembly,” where the Ennahda-dominated coalition holds a majority, and would “fight against (the political) violence” it said the opposition is using.
+The party called the protest to “defend the legitimacy of the national constituent assembly,” in which the Ennahda-dominated coalition holds a majority, to fight “against (political) violence” and “French interference.”